-In this work, we upgrade SUREL and develop a novel framework \proj that benefits from algorithm-system co-design once more.
-The key idea of \proj is simple: it evolves from using walks to using node sets to represent subgraphs, thereby obviating node duplication.
-However, this new node set-based idea brings many difficulties in algorithm and system design.
-Regarding the algorithm side, reducing from whole subgraphs to walks and further to node sets studied in this work loses a considerable amount of structural information.
-Consequently, developing an algorithm that can compensate for such loss while maintaining performance is a key challenge for algorithm design.
-On the system side, the use of walks in SUREL~\cite{yin2022algorithm} allows for easy storage and processing in a regular, aligned format by controlling the length and the number of walk sampling.
-In contrast, node sets present irregular sizes, making the efficient storage and access of these sets a daunting task for system design.
-Particularly, how to coordinate the designs of both sides constitutes the main challenge of this work.
+In this work, we upgrade SUREL and develop a novel framework \proj that again benefits from algorithm and system co-design.
+The core concept of \proj is simple: instead of using walks to represent subgraphs, we now employ node sets, thereby obviating node duplication.
+However, this new idea based on node sets also introduces several algorithm and system design difficulties.
+From an algorithmic perspective, as explored in this study, the transition from induced subgraphs to walks and then to node sets results in a considerable loss of structural information.
+Therefore, the first priority is to develop a method that can compensate for such loss while maintaining performance.
+On the system side, SUREL~\cite{yin2022algorithm} utilizes walks, which can be easily stored and processed in an aligned format by controlling sampling parameters.
+In contrast, node sets are irregular in size, creating difficulties for efficient storage and fast access.
+To sum up, how to coordinate the designs of both sides constitutes the primary challenge of this work.